ndcbe/optimization/org/syllabus.md

 ## Classroom Meetings

 Classroom meetings are a mix of i) traditional chalk board instruction, ii) computer demonstrations, and iii) in-class activities.
 Please bring an internet connected laptop computer.
 You are encouraged to review the [relevant notebooks](./calendar.md) and chapters in reference textbooks before and after each class meeting.

+You are expected to attend and actively participate in all class sessions.
+If you miss class for an official University excused function (e.g., illness, conference travel), please find notes for that lecture, do the reading, and avail yourself of office hours to catch up on the missed material.

 ## Focus and Final Grades